-In citing to In re Canvass of Absentee & Mail-In Ballots of Nov.
+The Pennsylvania Supreme Court determined in In re Canvass of Absentee & Mail-In Ballots of Nov.
 3, 2020 Gen. Election, 241 A.3d 1058, 1061-62 (Pa.
-2020) (plurality op.), Petitioners wholly ignore the fact that this Honorable Court's decision was that the undated ballots should not be disregarded in the 2020 General Election, but that with respect to future elections, undated ballots should not be counted.
-This Honorable Court basically reiterated its position when it chose to deny allocator from the decision of the Commonwealth Court in Ritter v.
+2020) (plurality op.) that the undated ballots should not be disregarded in the 2020 General Election, but that with respect to future elections, undated ballots should not be counted.
+This Honorable Court thorough analyzed the Supreme Court's decision in holding it was bound not to count undated ballots in Ritter v.
 Lehigh County Board of Elections (1322 C.D.
-2021), which order was to not count undated ballots based upon this Honorable Court's decision in In re Canvass of Absentee & Mail-In Ballots of Nov.
-3, 2020 Gen. Election.
+2021).
+The Pennsylvania Supreme Court refused to grant allocator upon petition for allowance of appeal from the Commonwealth Court's decision in Ritter.
 See order denying Petition for Allowance of Appeal dated January 27, 2022, Petition of Zac Cohen, Ritter v.
 Lehigh County Board of Elections (9 MAL 2022).

-Furthermore, the United States District Court for the Eastern District of Pennsylvania not only determined in Migliori v.
+Recently, the United States District Court for the Eastern District of Pennsylvania not only determined in Migliori v.
 Lehigh Cnty.
 Bd. of Elections, No. 5:22-cv-00397 that the plaintiffs in the case before it lacked standing, but it also determined "the handwritten date requirement does not pose an undue burden on Plaintiffs' right to vote under the First and Fourteenth Amendments."
 See Document 49, filed 3/16/2022, page 28.
 Consequently, the Third Circuit Court of Appeals' judgment, without opinion, Migliori v.
 Lehigh Cnty.
 Bd. of Elections, No. 22-1499, Doc.
 80 (3d Cir.
 May 20, 2022), is the first instance since the November 3, 2020 Municipal Election to determine that undated ballots should be counted AND that requiring a date is an undue burden on voters under federal law.

-On May 24, 2022, the Commonwealth of Pennsylvania, Department of State, issued guidance on handling undated ballots from the May 17, 2022 Primary Election.
-See Exhibit A. Being guidance only, it represents the Department's recommendation regarding how it thinks that the counties should proceed with respect to the undated ballots; however, the Department has no legal authority to require any of the Respondent counties, including Blair County, to follow the same.
+On May 24, 2022, the Commonwealth of Pennsylvania, Department of State, issued guidance on handling undated ballots from the May 17, 2022 See Exhibit A. Being guidance only, it represents the Primary Election.
+Department's recommendation regarding how it thinks that the counties should proceed with respect to the undated ballots; however, the Department has no legal authority to require any of the Respondent counties, including Blair County, to follow the same.
 Nevertheless, even the Department's guidance advises: "A determination on whether the segregated tabulations will be used in certifying elections has not yet been made, given the ongoing litigation."
 Consequently, even taking the Department's own guidance into account, Blair County has at all times acted appropriately with segregating 10 Republican ballots and 7 Democrat ballots and not including them in their unofficial totals required by law to be provided to the Commonwealth by May 24, 2022.1